Kodak Black’s Legal Team Claims Racially Profiling Led to His Arrest

-As Kodak Black serves his time after being arrested on a federal warrant, his legal team is still going to bat for his freedom.
-His defense team has claimed that something was not right they way in which Black got a arrested and sentenced.
+As Kodak Black serves his time, after being arrested on a federal warrant, his legal team is still going to bat for his freedom.
+His defense team has claimed that something was not right they way in which Kodak got arrested and sentenced.
 They believe that Black was the subject of racial profiling by the Miami-Dade Police Department.
-And now they are trying to get these charges thrown out based on that theory.
+Now, they are trying to get these charges thrown out based on that theory.

 Kodak Black’s legal team says there’s something fishy about the warrant that led to his arrest on firearms charges — they claim the reason he got busted is purely because he’s black.
 As we reported … Kodak was arrested on a federal warrant at the Rolling Loud music festival in Miami back in May, with the feds claiming he falsified gun applications on 2 separate occasions to buy firearms.

 Now, with Kodak still behind bars nearly 2 months later, the rapper’s attorney, Bradford Cohen, tells us he reviewed a warrant from Miami-Dade Police, and he claims all signs point to cops digging into his client’s records WITHOUT a search warrant.

 Kodak’s attorney claims the warrant states a police detective was present in the store the day KB allegedly attempted to purchase a firearm, and the detective later asked the store to review Kodak’s application and interviewed a store employee.
 Cohen tells us he believes the officer in the store targeted Kodak because he was black, young and wearing expensive clothing and jewelry.
 He says, based purely on those visuals, the cop decided to investigate his background.
 Kodak’s attorney also tells us he finds it highly suspicious an undercover officer just happened to be there the same day Kodak strolled into the store.
 Cohen also claims Miami-Dade Police illegally snapped pictures of Kodak after he was arrested and transported to a police station, and illegally sent the pics to the media.